Particular/NServiceBus/guidelines/design-guidelines.md

 ### NServiceBus rules

 * For public types relevant to business developers, we use the `NServiceBus` namespace to make them more discoverable.
 * For internal types, we also use the `NServiceBus` namespace.
-This allows for unique identification of those types in logs and stack traces.
+This allows unique identification of those types in logs and stack traces.
 * For public types designed for extensibility, we use `NServiceBus.{ExtensibilityPoint}`.
 This hides types irrelevant to business developers while making them discoverable for developers extending NServiceBus.
    - Examples of currently used extensibility namespaces:
       * `NServiceBus.Transport`